 Preserving and respecting past, present and future

-The Western Sydney Airport project has and will work with Indigenous groups to ensure Aboriginal heritage is recorded.
+The Western Sydney Airport project has and will work with Aboriginal stakeholders to ensure Aboriginal heritage is recorded.

 Aboriginal Australians have one of the oldest continuous cultures in the world.
 Their rich history represents tens of thousands of years of traditions and connection to the land.
 The Australian Government recognises the cultural and social importance of preserving that heritage.

-The Australian Government has worked closely with the Aboriginal community, in accordance with the guidelines set out by Ask First, A Guide to Respecting Indigenous Heritage Places and Values (Australian Heritage Commission 2002).
+The Australian Government will continue to work closely with the Aboriginal community, in accordance with appropriate principles and protocols, including those set out by Ask First, A Guide to Respecting Indigenous Heritage Places and Values (Australian Heritage Commission 2002).

 The Environmental Impact Statement identifies ways to preserve the Aboriginal heritage value of the site.
 Some sites, such as a grinding groove and a scar tree, will be preserved entirely within the environmental conservation zone in the southeast of the airport site.
 Where heritage cannot be preserved in place, recording and artefact salvaging will take place.
 Furthermore, the site's cultural heritage will be commemorated in various ways at the airport site.